June 28, 2018

 For decades, the Outreach and Assistance to Socially Disadvantaged and Veteran Farmers and Ranchers Program (aka the “Section 2501” program) has served as the only farm bill program dedicated to addressing the specific needs of farmers who have been historically underserved by USDA programs.
 In 2014, the program was expanded to also serve military veterans.
 Section 2501 helps institutions and nonprofits to provide critical resources, outreach, and technical assistance to farmers of color and military veteran farmers.

 “I’ve seen how veterans will benefit from this holistic approach to healing,” said Ipock, speaking about the Section 2501 program.
-“For me, farming is about continuing service to my community and to my nation, about about finding your humanity again.
+“For me, farming is about continuing service to my community and to my nation, about finding your humanity again.
 This also leaves a legacy behind for my children.
 And if [farming] worked for me, if it helped me overcome my difficulties with PTSD, depression, anxiety, and anything else like that, then I know I’m doing it right.”

 Ipock plans to continue expanding her operation, and hopes to soon offer educational classes for youth and veterans.
 She was very grateful for the opportunity to share her experiences with her legislators and to impress on them how important these programs are to farmers like her.